 'Serbians Conquer the Bosnian Enclave of Zepa,' Le Monde (France), 26 July 1995 (in French).

-The Muslim enclave of Zepa, one of eastern Bosnia's 'safe areas' - meaning that it was to receive UN protection - fell to Serbian secessionists on Tuesday morning, July 25.
-After Srebrenica, which was besieged on July 11, Zepa, home to 12,000 people, is the second Muslim enclave in eastern Bosnia to be taken by Radovan Karadzic's forces.
+D115[ which was besieged on July 11, Zepa, home to 12,000 people, is the second Muslim enclave in eastern Bosnia to be taken by Radovan Karadzic's forces.
 Just as when they took Srebrenica, the Serbian plan is to empty Zepa of its Muslim population in order to achieve an 'ethnically pure' region.